 McCord Museum — Located in Quebec, McCord Museum has lots of costumes and textiles, paintings and photographs covering Canadian 18th and 19th century history.

-Metropolitan Museum of Art, The — The Met has a fabulous collection of clothing, The Costume Institute, as well as lots of beautiful paintings.
+Metropolitan Museum of Art — The Met has a fabulous collection of clothing, The Costume Institute, as well as lots of beautiful paintings.
 Lots of images online — check out the Timeline of Art or just Search the Collection.

 Textile Museum of Canada — Museum has a large collection, from all over the world and spanning over 2000 years, most of which is available to view online.

-Textile Museum, The — Located in Washington, DC, this museum was started from a personal collection and now contains textiles from all over the world and many different time periods.
+Textile Museum, The — Part of George Washington University in Washington, DC, this museum was started from a personal collection and now contains textiles from all over the world and many different time periods.